Last Updated on

 - Anything containing elastic (unless made of lycra, spandex or elastane).

-There are many accounts of induvial with a latex allergy also reacting to shea butter products.
-While there is no scientific connection between shea and latex, if you have an allergy to latex, be cautious when trying products containing shea butter.
+There are many online forums with anecdotal accounts of individuals with a latex allergy also reacting to shea butter products.
+While there is no known scientific connection between shea and latex, if you have an allergy to latex, it may be wise to practice caution when trialing products containing shea butter.

 Alternatively, for a polyester allergy, you’ll want to try to avoid the following products: